 Concerns about Employee of the Month Recognition

-My most important concern with Employee of the Month recognition is that I have encountered numerous employers who believe their job of creating a motivating, rewarding work environment for employees is complete with this award.
+Our most important concern with Employee of the Month recognition is that we have encountered numerous employers who believe their job of creating a motivating, rewarding work environment for employees is complete with this award.